 A story about one of the Trust's Registered Nurse Degree Apprentices, Cherish Otoo, can be viewed on this link on the Trust website.
+Another story on cherish can also be viewed on the Trust website here.

 Bridget said: "We are also looking at a Midwifery Apprentice Programme, children's nurses, and Allied Health Professionals (AHPs) such as physiotherapists, Operating Department Practitioners ODPs, occupational therapists and healthcare scientists to support that way of recruiting and training staff.
 The standard university route is expensive and lots of people simply cannot do it.
 To come out with a large amount of debt is simply not an option for many students.